Rostlab/JS18_ProjectA_Group1/documentation/dataset_handling.md

 # 2.5 Dataset handling
 ### 2.5.1 How to add another dataset

-Adding another dataset covers adding functionality for the new migration-step and rollback-step.
+The general process how to add data from a datastorage to a relational db looks like this:
+- Accessing the datastorage
+- Parsing the data from the datastorage
-The migration comprises manipulating the data schema and data and the rollback how to undo the manipulation.
+- Writing the data to the database

-In general all the database interaction in this project work with an orm ([bookshelf.js](http://bookshelfjs.org/) in combination with [knex.js](http://knexjs.org/)), so the migration depends heavily on those libraries.
+In case of this project the functionality to add data to the db comes with the orm ([bookshelf.js](http://bookshelfjs.org/) in combination with [knex.js](http://knexjs.org/)).

-- Assumption: a dataset is assumed to be depictable as one table
+The data is inserted in so called migrations.
+A migration is an operation which comprises the creation and the manipulation of the data schema and data of the database.
+One of the big advantages is that one can adapt the db-schema to changes of the project and recreate the current db status by executing the migrations in succession.
+Since each dataset is represented as its own table this is the way to go in this project.

+Usually there is also a rollback operation which reflects the counterpart of a migration.
+It reverts all the changes done by the migration.

+For this project it works a little differently.
+There is only one migration and one rollback method, so there are no migrations files which are executed in succession, but one file which will create the current status of the API.
+How it works in detail is described in the following paragraphs.
 ##### 2.5.1.1 Creating migration functionality

-1) Create a method for creating the structure of the table for the dataset.
+1) Create a method for the manipulation of the db which shall be made e.g. for creating a new dataset one would create a new table.

 ```javascript
 function createDatset(knex) {